 Staining after wood burning gives your design a more polished and smooth finish while accentuating the details.
 You can use light shades of stain to mix with the burnt effect of the pyrography designs.

-Therefore, we strongly recommend staining it after wood burning by following our exact steps.
+Therefore, I strongly recommend staining it after wood burning by following these exact steps.

 How to Stain Wood Burning